andreseduardop/lectupedia/content/list/lectores-por-pais/index.en.md

 ---

 {{< infografia
-img="readers-per-country-1.0.png"
+  src="readers-per-country-1.0.png"
-caption="Percentage of adult readers of books by country" width="1080" height="1920" alt="World map with percentage of adult readers of books by country." command="Original" >}}
+  alt="World map with percentage of adult readers of books by country." caption="Percentage of adult readers of books by country" >}}

 Percentage of adult readers of books is indicated for each country.
 The figure corresponds to the percentage of people who read at least one book a year.